-As the summer season brings changing schedules, travel, and training, we wanted to keep help you informed on the latest in ed tech.
-That’s why we’re launching a series of biweekly Friday ed tech news roundups this summer.
-We hope you enjoy — and if you have a story you’d like to see included, let us know.
+Howdy, folks!
+Welcome to another in a series of periodic ed tech news roundups.
+We hope you enjoy this one, and if you have a story you’d like to see included, let us know.

 The coming fall semester is raising a number of questions for governments, communities, and schools in the U.S. and abroad, including questions about safety — both online and in person.

 - Former Department of Homeland Security official Juliette Kayyem writes that much of the struggle around re-opening schools comes from a lack of value placed on education, and that a major social investment is needed.
 “Even in states where case counts have plunged,” she writes, “doing what’s right for children will require a massive civic mobilization.”
 [The Atlantic]

 - Higher education offers a microcosm of concerns, as faculty and students are pushing back against some plans to renew in-person instruction this fall.
 [NPR]

 - According to some experts, the move to remote learning has complicated issues of digital safety in schools that “already had significant cybersecurity shortcomings.”
 [Wired]

 Meanwhile, businesses are working to respond to the crisis and the changes accompanying it, as responses to remote learning begin to be voiced.